backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/CodeDeploy.md

 #### Blue/Green Deployment
 - Supports **EC2 instances (with ASG)**, **AWS Lambda**, and **Amazon ECS**
+	- *CANNOT use blue/green for on premise instances* (no load balancer and SG).
 - Replaces the instances in the deployment group with *new instances* and deploys the latest application revision to them.
 After instances in the replacement environment are registered with load balancer, *instances from the original environment are deregistered and can be terminated*.
 	- ![[attachments/Pasted image 20220517100450.png]]
 - Must have an *ASG* and *Load Balancer*.